 So neither does it include total inerrancy and infallibility, particularly about science and history.

-In those seven examples Renewal churches tend to be much more “relaxed” about total inerrancy and infallibility, with the Vineyard being an exception, while conservative theologians tend to be more restrictive and insistent.
+In those examples Renewal churches tend to be much more “relaxed” about total inerrancy and infallibility, with the Vineyard being an exception, while conservative theologians tend to be more restrictive and insistent.
 The unnecessary and disruptive controversy happened mostly here in America.

 Personal Statement of Faith about Scripture